No items found.

 What is voir dire —and why is it important?

-Voir dire is the process of examining potential jurors to determine whether they are fit to serve for a particular trial.
+Voir dire is the process of examining potential jurors to determine whether they are fit to serve in a particular trial.

-For trial lawyers, the goal of the voir dire process is to ensure that no members of the jury are harboring any biases that could jeopardize the outcome of the case.
+For trial lawyers, the goal of the whole voir dire examination process is to ensure that no members of the jury harbor biases that could jeopardize the outcome of the case.

 Without a strategic, well-prepared voir dire process, you run the risk of starting from behind with the jury when the trial begins.